General (scope, grounds for accelerated procedure, time limits)

 As discussed in Detention of Asylum Seekers, Article 68 LFIP allows for the administrative detention of international protection applicants during the processing of their claim for up to 30 days.
 Technically, an applicant subject to the accelerated procedure may or may not be detained depending on the competent PDMM’s interpretation of the applicant’s circumstances against the detention grounds.

 The accelerated procedure is applied in practice, for example in the case of persons detained in Removal Centres, although statistics are not publicly available.[4]
-According to NGOs and lawyers in the field, applications subject to accelerated procedures generally obey the time limits set out in the law.
+According to NGOs and lawyers in the field, applications subject to accelerated procedures generally respect the time limits set out in the law.
 However, decisions have been taken without respecting the 8-day time limit.[5]

 Personal interview